dignissimus/JavaSkript/README.md

 ## Installation

-> To install, place the JavaSkript.jar archive in your plugins folder and insert your JS plugins in the plugins/JavaSkript folder created on the first run
+> To install, place the JavaSkript.jar archive in your plugins folder and insert your JS plugins in the `plugins/JavaSkript` directory created on the first run